AFCODING224/Prework-Study-Guide/README.md

 ## Description

 In this guide, you will find quick notes and tips to guide you through the Prework.
-These notes and tips are for the following:
+These notes and tips are for the following :

 - HTML
 - CSS